 Aftercare Options for Relapse Prevention

-A vital component of effective dual diagnosis treatment is the acknowledgement that the work isn’t over when rehab ends.
+A vital component of effective dual diagnosis treatment is the acknowledgment that the work isn’t over when rehab ends.
 To successfully prevent relapse, patients and treatment centers need to work together to create aftercare plans.

 Aftercare could include regular meetings in an outpatient program to maintain sobriety for months or even years to come, or life skills training so that patients can learn vital skills on their own.
 Aftercare might also include learning about available group meetings that can offer accountability for the future.